 Ulf Habermann, Treasurer

-As vice president at Cirrus Logic, Ulf leads financial planning and analysis, corporate real estate and facilities, as well as corporate procurement.
-Prior to joining Cirrus Logic, he for Advanced Micro Devices in both Austin, Texas, and Dresden, Germany.
+As Vice President at Cirrus Logic, Ulf Habermann leads financial planning and analysis, corporate real estate and facilities, as well as corporate procurement.
+Prior to joining Cirrus Logic, he worked for Advanced Micro Devices in both Austin, Texas, and Dresden, Germany.
 Ulf grew up in Berlin, Germany, and graduated with a degree in Business Administration with an emphasis in finance, controlling, and international business and management from the University of Applied Sciences of Nuertingen, Germany.
 When not in the office, Ulf loves to pursue his passion of flying small aircraft.
 He and his wife, Kathryn, live in South Austin.

 Shannon Stagner, Secretary